NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

 #### General Configurations

+We already have a **configuration file** that specifies a general instruction and which large language model to use as a backbone.
+We'll update the general instruction to include moderation.

 Let's start with the **configuration file** ([config.yml](config.yml)).
 At a high level, this configuration file contains 3 key details: